egedursun/bimod-lab/README.md

 2. [ ] Users page [PROMO CODE] integration to the data model.
 3. [ ] Implement [MAP MANAGEMENT] for geolocation purposes. -> requires connection with a PWA (Progressive Web App)
 4. [ ] [BLOCKCHAIN] integration for the application.
-5. [ ] Implement the [CODE REPOSITORY] data source.
-(FRIDAY, SATURDAY 03/08, 04/08)
-6. [ ] Implement the [META GUIDE] assistant for manipulating the application as a helper.
+5. [ ] Implement the [META GUIDE] assistant for manipulating the application as a helper.

 ---